-The COVID-19 pandemic has been awful for everyone, and most of all for vulnerable populations from industrial meatpackers in the countryside to DC's communities of color.
+The COVID-19 pandemic has been awful for everyone, and most of all for vulnerable populations from industrial meatpackers in the countryside to our cities' communities of color.
 But when together we beat the virus, we may find that a silver lining of the experience has been that more of us have learned to make deliberate choices about how to source safe and ethical food, and that more locally-focused businesses have risen to the challenge of providing it.
 Here, we are certainly trying to live up to that aspiration.

 Founder, Near Country Provisions